($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: The case with affine weight sets

 Now that we have recalled all necessary definitions related to the three generalized parking functions that concern this paper, we shift our focus to the overlap between graphical parking functions and 2-dimensional $\bsy{U}$-parking functions.
-In this section, we restrict ourselves to the case when the weight-vector $\bsy{U}$ is of the form $\bsy{U} = \{(u_i,v_j) : 0 \leq i < p, 0 \leq j < q\} \subset \mathbb{N}^2$, so that the vectors $\bsy{u} = (u_0,u_1,\ldots,u_{p-1})$ and $\bsy{v} = (v_0,v_1,\ldots,v_{q-1})$ are independent.
-Then Gaydarov and Hopkins' classification in Theorem~\ref{thm:gaydarov and hopkins} yields the following result on the relationship between $\bsy{U}$-parking functions and graphical parking functions.